RUBAD BOYS PAGE

 GCh.
 Telltail Spenser for Hire X GCh.
 RRR Infinity of Love

 Hug is from Tullia's second litter from May of 2018 with the beautiful, moderate boy Spenser.
 Co-bred with Cammy Long.
 This Keats grandson is a pretty black brindle with a lot of things going for him.
-His nice angles give him good side movement and he is clean coming/going.
+Light on his feet, his nice angles give him good side movement and he is clean coming/going.
 I love his head planes, level topline and short loin.
 He is back from Moonfox kennel and will be out showing with Nancy in 2019.
 Look for this boy in a show ring near you.